danielemelotti/csba-computation-intro/reports/intro-to-computation.md

 **Author:** Daniele Melotti<br> **Date:** Nov 2023

+*See README for info about data and list of tasks*.

 # 1. Retrieve Data Points

 We import a dataset containing 1 variable, which is the age of a set of